Let’s set the stage…

 But what if I can’t get down there?
 If you never go below parallel, then you’ll soon lose your ability to.
 The old saying holds true… “If you don’t use it, you lose it”.

 Taking up squatting all of a sudden can, over time, damage the muscles and cartilage around the patella (the knee cap) in your knee.
 If you are fit, these muscles remain taut and healthy.
 But if it unexpectedly has to handle too much pressure, the cartilage can start eroding.
-Initially, you won't feel any pain.
+Initially, you won’t feel any pain.
 But eventually it can lead to osteoarthritis, a disorder that is usually irreversible.
 So it’s important to train and ease your way into the squat.
-This is done by working on your mobility, working on your strength in those newer ranges, and most importantly, using the appropriate drills and techniques like some of the ones listed below to get you there.
-Here are some great ones (1st is for hips, 2nd is for ankles, 3rd is for strength).
+This is done by working on your mobility, working on your strength in those newer ranges, and most importantly, using the appropriate drills and techniques like some of the ones listed below to get you there…video #1 is for the hips, #2 is for the ankles, #3 is for strength.

 Myth 3: Having a butt wink is bad!

-To simplify things for you guys – just squat!
-Don’t over think it.
-If you have pain, change what you’re doing or seek help, if not, then start burying some weight.
+Moral of the story… Just SQUAT!
 Don’t worry so much whether you look exactly like someone else while squatting, just simply practice getting your hips lower and keeping your weight over the midline of your foot.
 If you’re not able to get down there, be patient, don’t push it.
-Overtime, by working on your mobility and strength, you’ll likely get there.
+Over time, by working on your mobility and strength, you’ll likely get there.
 Don’t know where to start or feeling stuck in your training?
 We, at The Charlotte Athlete, help athletes and active individuals dealing with these same issues.
 Email us for more information at email@example.com and we’ll get you on the right track!

 Thanks for reading!